-- Collection containers: Batteries are collected under WasteServ's programme for domestic hazardous waste.
+Collection containers: Batteries are collected under WasteServ's programme for domestic hazardous waste.
 WasteServ has distributed waste battery containers to local councils, schools, shops etc. from which batteries are regularly collected, sorted and stored for export.
-Waste batteries can also be taken directly to Civic Amenity sites. - Campaigns: In 2009, WasteServ launched the 'Battery Busters' campaign to create awareness of waste battery collection.
+Waste batteries can also be taken directly to Civic Amenity sites.

+• Campaigns: In 2009, WasteServ launched the 'Battery Busters' campaign to create awareness of waste battery collection.
 The campaign, run each scholastic year from January to March, is essentially a competition between schools with the winner being the school collecting the largest amount of batteries.
+The winning school receives a cash prize of EUR 2,500.
 A draw among participants is also organised to incentivise school children to participate.
-The 2010 campaign resulted in 9 tonnes of used batteries being collected (2009: 5.2 tonnes).
+The 2015/2016 campaigns resulted in 6 tonnes of used batteries being collected between 179 participating schools (2009: 5.2 tonnes; 2010: 9 tonnes).
 The campaign is fronted by Batterina, a female battery-collecting robot, and sponsored by FIMBank.